-It appears that doxygen doesn't work properly if it is compiled with Sun's C++ WorkShop Compiler.
+It appears that doxygen doesn't work properly if it is compiled with Sun's C++ WorkShop 6 Compiler.
 I cannot verify this myself as I do not have access to a Solaris machine with this compiler.
-With GNU compiler it does work.
+With GNU compiler it does work and installing Sun patch 111679-13 has also been reported as a way to fix the problem.